We're Alive: Descendants - Chapter 15 - Valley of the Shadow of Death - Part 1 of 3

 Tot.

 There's enough water to share.
+No, Dot.

+What?
 I mean, we have to do something.
+We can't just leave him out here.

-He's gonna end up like the others.
+It's gonna end up like the others.

-Come on, he needs our help
+Come on, he needs our help.

-I can see that now!
+see that now.

 Get the fuck off of me!
+Shoot!
+Yes, Judith!
+Help me!
+Do something!
+I can't!

 God damn it, stop trying to fight me!